 Low levels of insulin are found in children with PWS before GH treatment, and those levels can rise significantly during treatment.
-Insulin is a hormone produced by the pancreas that is needed to use and store carbohydrates and reduce glucose levels in the blood.
+Insulin is a hormone produced by the pancreas that is required for carbohydrate and glucose metabolism.
 Although the increased insulin usually stays within normal levels, cases have been reported in which a GH-treated child became resistant to insulin and developed Type 2 diabetes.
-In each case, this occurred after significant weight gain (obesity interferes with the body's insulin receptors), and the diabetes disappeared when GH treatment was stopped, and insulin levels decreased.
-Children with PWS and GH deficiency should be monitored carefully for signs and symptoms of glucose intolerance during GH treatment, particularly if they are massively obese or have a family history of diabetes mellitus.
-If diabetes mellitus occurs while on GH therapy, the GH treatment should be stopped.
-If restarted, the GH dose should be substantially reduced.
+In each case, this occurred after significant weight gain (obesity interferes with the body's insulin receptors), and the diabetes disappeared when GH treatment was stopped and insulin levels decreased.
+Individuals with PWS and GH deficiency should be monitored carefully for signs and symptoms of glucose intolerance during GH treatment, particularly if they are morbidly obese or have a family history of diabetes mellitus.

-Decreased levels of thyroid hormone (thyroxine)
+• Decreased levels of thyroid hormone (thyroxine)

-Some children with PWS developed thyroid deficiency after they started GH treatment and required oral thyroid hormone replacement.
+Some individuals with PWS develop thyroid deficiency after starting GH treatment and require monitoring thyroid hormone levels including TSH, T4 and Free T4 before considering oral thyroid hormone replacement.

-Respiratory dysfunction
+• Respiratory dysfunction

 A careful history and assessment of respiratory abnormalities should be evaluated prior to and during GH therapies.
-Individuals with sleep apnea should be evaluated by a pulmonologist, otolaryngologist, and gastroenterologist before and shortly after beginning GH treatments.
-(Please See Appendix J - Recommendations for Evaluation of Breathing Abnormalities Associated with Sleep in PWS.)
+Individuals with sleep apnea should be evaluated by a pulmonologist and sleep medicine specialist, otolaryngologist, and gastroenterologist before and shortly after beginning GH treatments.
+(Please See Appendix I - Recommendations for Evaluation of Breathing Abnormalities Associated with Sleep in PWS.)

-• Progression of scoliosis (sideways curvature of the spine)
+• Progression of scoliosis ( curvature of the spine)

-Children with PWS have an increased risk for spinal curvature abnormalities, including scoliosis and kyphosis, believed to be caused by weak muscles and loose joints.
-Although rapid growth can cause a scoliosis curve to worsen, PWS studies found no significant difference in curve progression between the children with scoliosis who were treated with GH and those not receiving GH treatment.
-Several children in the studies, however, did require treatment of their scoliosis - either a back brace or surgery, depending on their degree of curve.
-Detection and monitoring of scoliosis are important for all children with PWS, whether or not they are receiving growth hormone treatments.
-Decisions to initiate or continue GH treatments in a child with spinal curvature abnormalities should be made in consultation with an endocrinologist and an orthopedic surgeon experienced in PWS.
+Children with PWS have about a 70% risk for developing spinal curves including scoliosis and kyphosis, probably because of weak muscles and loose joints.
+Although rapid growth can cause a scoliosis curve to worsen, studies found no significant difference in curve progression between individuals with scoliosis who were treated with GH and those not receiving GH treatment.
+It appears that the overall benefits of GH for the child with PWS greatly outweigh any effect of the GH on spinal curves.
+In general, spine curves may need treatment such as bracing or surgery.
+GH is known to improve bone mineral density which can be very important to the success of a surgical procedure for severe scoliosis.
+Decisions to initiate or continue GH treatments in an individual with spinal curvature abnormalities should be made in consultation with an endocrinologist and an orthopedic surgeon experienced in PWS.